 Calder Wines.
-Winemaker Rory Williams grew up in the Napa Valley – both his parents are involved in winemaking having founded Frog’s Leap Winery and Tres Sabores – each located in Rutherford.
+Winemaker Rory Williams grew up in the Napa Valley – both his parents are involved in winemaking having co-founded Frog’s Leap Winery and his mother, Julie Johnson later started Tres Sabores – each located in Rutherford.
 Like many children of vintners in the Napa Valley, they go off to college (often rather far away) but then ultimately return to their roots in the wine country.
-Rory attended a small college in the Eastern United States; during college he took a year to work several International harvests – in Italy and in Argentina but eventually returned to the Napa Valley to work at Frog’s Leap Winery and start his own label, Calder Wine Company (his middle name).
+Rory attended a small college in the eastern United States; during college he took a year to work several international harvests – in Italy and in Argentina but eventually returned to the Napa Valley to work at Frog’s Leap Winery and start his own label, Calder Wine Company (his middle name).

 Frog’s Leap also purchased grapes from her for many years.
 Other vintners would cajole her with presents – and request to be first in line to purchase the ranch, should she ever sell it.
 When hearing a request like this, she would immediately call up her lawyer and tell him to add these certain names to the “do not sell to list”.
 Fortunately the Williams never asked her to buy her property, they developed a good relationship with her and as a result, were never added to the “do not sell to list”!
 Louise died at the ripe old age of 97 in 2007.